 Satya Nadella further added that he does not think that the server software is traditional or legacy.
 Rather, he thinks of it as a secret edge for the cloud services that will help Microsoft in putting up with companies’ needs of private and hybrid clouds.
 As most companies prefer hybrid clouds, having similar applications that can deal with both public and private clouds is more feasible and attractive as it saves time and money among other cost factors.

-Nadella points out that neither Amazon nor Google have enterprise software for cloud servers and as such, they are limited to providing public clouds.
+Nadella points out that neither Amazon nor Google has enterprise software for cloud servers and as such, they are limited to providing public clouds.
 Though Amazon does offer hybrid clouds, the ease of operation won’t be there as different apps will have to be developed for public and private clouds.
 That is a negative point and hence, he believes they are not even in the competition for the future of cloud computing.
 Not in competition with Microsoft, at least.
-He does acknowledge IBM as the closest competitor to Microsoft Azure but since it has started too late and since Microsoft has been dealing with businesses for long, Microsoft has an edge over IBM too.
+He does acknowledge IBM as the closest competitor to Microsoft Azure but since it has started too late and since Microsoft has been dealing with businesses for a long, Microsoft has an edge over IBM too.

-Even for companies that want entirely private clouds, Microsoft is able to cater the services using its server software – on cloud, on mobile and on any other practical devices.
-While Nadella acknowledges that others might succeed – as with the previous generations – having own server offers an edge to Microsoft when it comes to the future of cloud computing and competition among service providers.
+Even for companies that want entirely private clouds, Microsoft is able to cater the services using its server software – on the cloud, on mobile, and on any other practical devices.
+While Nadella acknowledges that others might succeed – as with the previous generations – having their own server offers an edge to Microsoft when it comes to the future of cloud computing and competition among service providers.